 On the other hand, if you know enough about metabolism and how it gets damaged then you are probably scared to eat too few calories because you know the impact that has on your body and metabolism.

 The best thing you can do is listen to your body:

 Eat when you are hungry and stop eating when you are full and don’t pay attention to calories.

 As long as your body isn’t going hungry then you are eating enough food.

-The hunger sensation (especially if prolonged) will send the signal to your brain and hypothalamus to decrease metabolism.
+The hunger sensation (especially if prolonged) will send a signal to your brain and hypothalamus to decrease metabolism.

-3. Avoid processed foods, refined carbohydrates and eat organic instead
+3. Avoid processed foods, and refined carbohydrates and eat organic instead

 None of these rules will help lower your leptin levels if you don’t consume the RIGHT kind of food.

 If you follow all the rules above but eat pop tarts and bread for your 20% of carbohydrates then you will be doing more harm than good.